5 tips for parents to manage responsible video gameplay

 4. Be fully informed in your local language

-Use the resources provided by the national video games trade associations and their partners to be fully informed about safe and responsible game play, to learn about popular video games, games to play as family, tips and guidance.
+Use the resources available on the ISFE website provided by the national video games trade associations and their partners to be fully informed about safe and responsible game play, to learn about popular video games, what games to play as family and tips and guidance.

 5. Appreciate the benefits!